suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 their lifetimes are established is outside the scope of this specification.
 The application also defines which Key ID should be used for a given encryption operation.
-For decryption, the Key ID is obtained from the `Secure Object KID` header extension (that is contained with in the immutable header extension of the Object).
+For decryption, the Key ID is obtained from the `Secure Object KID` property (that is contained within the immutable properties of the Object).

 Applications determine the ciphersuite to be used for each